SongheeJo/aiffelthon/papers/README.md

 - The paper proposes RespireNet a simple CNN-based model, along with a set of novel techniques—device specific fine-tuning, concatenation-based augmentation, blank region clipping, and smart padding—enabling us to effectively utilize a small-sized dataset for accurate abnormality detection in lung sounds.
 Our proposed method achieved a new SOTA for the ICBHI dataset, on both the 2-class and 4-class classification tasks.
 Further, our proposed techniques are orthogonal to the choice of network architecture and should be easy to incorporate within other frameworks.
 The current performance limit of the 4-class classification task can be mainly attributed to the small size of the ICBHI dataset, and the variation among the recording devices.
 Furthermore, there is lack of standardization in the 80-20 split and we found variance in the results based on the particular split.
 In future, **we would recommend that the community should focus on capturing a larger dataset, while taking care of the issues raised in this paper.**

-    ### 성과 요인

 ![image](https://user-images.githubusercontent.com/67695343/166189777-b866bdb8-fda4-43cb-a3dd-f88ee07eda27.png)

+### Summary
 1. 작은 양의 ICBHI 데이터셋, 그리고 녹음기들 사이의 다양화
-2. 특정한 split 비율에 근거하여 결과값에 variance(변화(량))를 찾음 not 80-20 split! → 80-20은 표준화(standardization)하기엔 부족
+2. 특정한 split 비율에 근거하여 결과값에 variance(변화(량))를 찾음
+3. not 80-20 split! → 80-20은 표준화(standardization)하기엔 부족
+4.  **이 논문에서 제기된 이슈 주의, 데이터셋의 양을 늘리는 거 자체에 집중하기를 추천**

 concatenation-based augmentation (CBA), blank region clipping (BRC) and device specific fine-tuning (FT)

-3. **이 논문에서 제기된 이슈 주의, 데이터셋의 양을 늘리는 거 자체에 집중하기를 추천**

 ## (1) 데이터 증강방법에 관한 부분

     **2. METHOD**
     *Dataset*: We perform all evaluations on the ICBHI scientific challenge respiratory sound dataset.
 It is one of the largest publicly available respiratory datasets.
-The dataset comprises(구성되다) of 920 recordings from 126 patients with a combined total duration of 5.5 hours.
+The dataset comprises of 920 recordings from 126 patients with a combined total duration of 5.5 hours.
 Each breathing cycle in a recording is annotated by an expert as one of the four classes: normal, crackle, wheeze, or both (crackle and wheeze).
 The dataset comprises of recordings from four different devices from hospitals in Portugal and Greece.
 For every patient, data was recorded at seven different body locations.

     *Pre-processing*: The sampling rate of recordings in the dataset varies from 4 kHz to 44.1 kHz.
 To standardize, we down-sample the recordings to 4 kHz and apply a 5-th order Butterworth band-pass filter to remove noise (heartbeat, background speech, etc.).
 We also apply standard normalization on the input signal to map the values within the range (-1, 1).
 The audio signal is then converted into a Mel-spectrogram, which is fed into our DNN.

     *Network architecture*: We use a CNN-based network, ResNet34, followed by two 128-d fully connected linear layers with ReLU activations.
-The last layer applies softmax activation to model classwise(클래스범위) probabilities.
+The last layer applies softmax activation to model classwise probabilities.
 Dropout is added to the fully connected layers to prevent overfitting.
 The network is trained via a standard categorical cross-entropy loss to minimize the loss for multi-class classification.
 The overall framework and architecture is illustrated in Figure 1.

     **2.1.
 Efficient Dataset Utilization**